paultf02/cs325final/README.txt

 run the following command to generate first and followsets from the grammar: python3 firstfollow.py

-run the following command to run all of the tests:
+run the following command to run all of the tests (this code passes all of provided tests and additional tests written):
 ./tests/tests.sh

 We can change a global variable from can only be defined once (first definition being the first when the source is read top to bottom)